hl2vr/hl2vr.github.io/_pages/manual.md

 ---

-The controls are fully customizable via SteamVR's controller bindings.
+The controls are fully customizable via SteamVR's controller bindings menu.
 Below, we will explain the default bindings, but you can always make your own modifications to suit your needs, or use community bindings another user has created and shared.

 <br />